More heart-warming tales from Xmas Presence 2018 in York

 Ian said: "Jack joins us on Christmas Day after being persuaded by his daughter.
 He visits his wife who lives with Alzheimer’s in a local care home.
 She doesn’t recognise him ...which has a huge effect on him after spending his life with her..."

-You can see a heartwarming video ot the event by clicking here.
+You can see a heartwarming video of the event by clicking here.

 Jingle Brass – an ad hoc group brass band of players from all generations and bands - welcomed guests as they came through the doors, and ‘musical maestro’ Kieran White joined the gathering for a singalong.